Project60/org.project60.membership/docs/configuration.md

 ## Derived Fields

 You can define additional custom fields and select them here.
 These fields will then be calculated automatically out of the payment contract that is related to the membership.
+All derived fields defined here will be available as tokens for email communication.

 You can update all derived fields by selecting **Update Derived Fiels on Save** below.